rlg2161/Backgammon/README.md

 Have to make sure that the "best" move always uses 2 dice if possible in accordance with rules
   - possibly reasserting itself in above error

+Possible bug in computer not taking final dice move if it will cause it to move off the board and the previous move was the first to move all pieces into the final quadrant
+  - seems fixed but want to be aware in case it pops up again